-Organised by Jeff Denmeade when he was just 20, The Cannonball Sea to Shining Sea Paradise to Perth Trophy Dash ran from Surfers Paradise in Queensland, Australia, and finished in Perth.
+Organised by Jeff Denmeade when he was just 20, The Cannonball Sea to Shining Sea Paradise to Perth Trophy Dash ran from Surfers Paradise in Queensland, Australia, and finished in Perth, Western Australia.

-Although 12 vehicles had entered the race, on October 22, 1984 only 3 cars started after the rest had all dropped out.
+Although 12 vehicles had entered the race, on October 22, 1984 only three cars started after the rest had all pulled out.

-There was a second and final running in 1986.
+There was a second and final running in 1986 with seven teams.

 The 1994 Cannonball Run was a legal event run in the Northern Territory, Australia from 22 May to 27 May 1994.
 The race was marred by the death of two entrants and two race officials.